cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-67 content-last">

-- Allow users to bypass blocks of content that appear repeatedly on a website (such as navigation) with a “skip to main content” or similar link.
+- Allow users to bypass blocks of content that appear repeatedly on a website, like navigations, with a “skip to main content” or similar link.
-- Use titles that describe web page topic or purpose.
+- Use titles that describe a webpage's topic or purpose.
-- Use descriptive section headings to organize content.
+- Use descriptive section headings to organize the content.
-- Unless content is a step in a process, provide more than one way to get to it (such as browse and search).
+- Unless content is a step in a process, provide more than one way to access it, such as through browsing or searching.
 - Provide a breadcrumb trail or other way to identify one’s location in a site on every page.
-- Use descriptive link text (so avoid links like “click here” or “read more”).
+- Use more descriptive link text.
+Avoid calls to action like “click here” or “read more."

 </div>